MarkusUllenbruch/DS-Webscraper-Mercedes-PricePrediction/README.md

 <img src="Plots/Model.png" width="350"> <img src="Plots/price_milage2.png" width="350">
 <img src="Plots/price_power_ps.png" width="350"> <img src="Plots/price_age.png" width="350">

+--DESCRIPTION OF PLOTS HERE--

+--PLOT OF CORRELATION MATRIX HERE--
+(describe which features are selected based on that)

 ## Model Building --TO-DO--

-I transformed all the categorical variables (like "Owners") into dummy variables with sklearn and then split the data randomly up into train and tests sets with a test size of 20 %.
+I transformed all the categorical variables (like "emission_class", "Model" or "num_owners") into dummy variables with sk-learn and then split the cleaned dataset randomly up into training  and testing datasets with a test size of 20 %.

 I tried X different models and evaluated them with the metric Mean Absolute Error.